 Credits: 120

-For information, contact: Department of Ecology and Natural Resource Management (INA), www.umb.no/
+For information, contact: Department of Ecology and Natural Resource Management (INA), www.umb.no/ ina

-ina/

 Admission requirements:

-The applicants must have obtained a Bachelor's degree, or its equivalent, in natural sciences, with solid knowledge of ecology and ecological processes.
-Applicants must demonstrate English language ability in accordance with the UMB regulations for programmes taught in English.
+The applicants must have obtained a Bachelor s degree, or its equivalent, in Natural Sciences (biology, ecology, agricultural or environmental sciences) with basic knowledge in statistics/research methods.
 Relevance for society:

 Challenges due to human impact on the environment require a deep knowledge of ecology.
 The study programme educates graduates with a high competence in ecology, with the idea to facilitate this competence through teaching and cooperation with other professional groups, and by using it in research and development work.
-Degree awarded: Master of Science The degree qualifies students for (further studies / jobs): In Norway and Europe, this education provides the competence to obtain positions within public management, non-governmental business organisations and organisations with the need for employees with high competence in ecology.
+Degree awarded: Master The degree qualifies students for (further studies / jobs): In Norway and Europe, this education provides the competence to obtain positions within public management, non-governmental business organisations and organisations with the need for employees with high competence in ecology.
 With pedagogical training, graduates can also work in the Norwegian school system.
 In developing countries, the opportunities include jobs in protected areas, positions in ministries and regional/local offices, NGOs, consultancies, teaching, environmental/rural/agro development agencies or working as planners and conservationists.
 The programme qualifies graduates for Ph.D. studies in ecology in Norway and abroad.
 Internationalisation:

-This is an English taught Master's programme with students from many countries.
+Engelsk:This is an English taught Master s programme with students from many countries.
 All courses in this programme are taught in English, and focus on general questions in ecology and natural resource management.
 Ecological effects of environmental change, e.g. deforestation and climate change, are global.
 The program provides a fine opportunity to study ecological processes in an international perspective.
 Cooperation with other institutions: